evaou/geolocation-intent-with-azure-ai-services/README.md

 ## <a name='WhatsGeolocationIntentservice'></a>What's Geolocation Intent service?

-Geolocation Intent service is a total solution, which takes user's target geolocation as input, such as landmarks or point of interest.
-The service can recognize user's intent and then acquire intent-related and user-desired additional information.
+Geolocation Intent service is a total solution, which takes the user's target geolocation as input, such as landmarks or points of interest.
+The service can recognize the user's intent and then acquire intent-related and user-desired additional information.
 Finally, geolocation intent service generates an intelligent suggestion with all collected information for users to make a better decision.

 ### <a name='Architecture'></a>Architecture